-Selecting the right Mac laptop isn't easy, with three core models and four versions of the MacBook Pro — Apple's most powerful and versatile laptop — to choose from.
-How you select the best Mac to buy depends on several factors, including what you need it for and of course, budget.
-Mac laptops go from $1299 to $2399.
+Selecting the right Mac laptop isn't easy, with three core models and several versions of the MacBook Pro — Apple's most powerful and versatile laptop — to choose from.
+How you select the best Mac to buy depends on several factors, including what you need it for and, of course, your budget.
+Mac laptops go from $1,299 to $6,099.

 If you're considering buying a new Mac because yours is starting to slow down, there is a cheaper option.
-CleanMyMac 3 is a powerful and effective Mac declutter and cleaning tool - clearing away 62GB - on average, of junk that slows Macs down.
+CleanMyMac X is a powerful and effective Mac declutter and cleaning tool, clearing away, on average, 62GB of junk that slows Macs down.
 You can download it here for free.

 Options to consider when buying a Mac laptop

-In this 2018 Mac buying guide, we cover the merits and downsides of each model, and outline the advantages of each option, depending on how you intend to use your Mac laptop.
+In this Mac buying guide, we cover the merits and downsides of each model and outline the advantages of each option, depending on how you intend to use your Mac laptop.
 Here is a rundown of the options:

 For working professionals, video producers, designers, developers, and anyone who prefers to use a Mac laptop, the MacBook Pro is the workhorse many know, trust, and would recommend.
 Equally, gamers also benefit from the speed and processing power contained within the MacBook Pro.